FionaAmuda/NLP/README.md

 # NLP
-Mental health text classification project
+Mental health text classification project with data from Kaggel and used transformer model.
-Data from Kaggel
-Used transformer model